Is Your Coffee Intake Normal?

 🇫🇮 Why does Finland drink so much coffee?

 Coffee is deeply embedded in Finnish culture.
 There are legally mandated coffee breaks at work, and the long dark winters make hot beverages a daily ritual.
-Social life revolves around coffee — it is how Finns connect.
+Social life revolves around coffee.

 🇯🇵 Why does Japan drink less coffee?

-Tea dominates Japanese culture and has for centuries.
+Tea dominates Japanese culture.
 While coffee shops are popular in cities, the average is pulled down by widespread green tea consumption and an older population that grew up with tea.

 🇧🇷 Why is Brazil high despite being a producer?

 Brazil is the world's largest coffee producer and also one of its biggest consumers.
-Coffee is served everywhere — cafezinho (a small strong cup) is offered in shops, offices, and homes throughout the day.
+Cafezinho — a small strong cup — is offered in shops, offices, and homes throughout the day.

 🇬🇧 Why is the UK relatively low?